 - Your willingness to renew your lease and follow its terms

-A strategy for negotiating your rent could be offering to pay more than one month at a time.
-That puts more money into your landlord's pocket.
-You might also consider committing to a longer lease, which is also beneficial to your landlord.
+Another strategy for negotiating your rent is offering to pay more than one month at a time.
+That puts more money in your landlord's pocket sooner.
+You might also consider committing to a longer lease, which helps them avoid the costs and headaches associated with finding a new tenant.

 Why Negotiating is Worth it for Tenants